ansible/community/README.md

 [![Discuss on Matrix at #community:ansible.com](https://img.shields.io/matrix/community:ansible.com.svg?server_fqdn=ansible-accounts.ems.host&label=Discuss%20on%20Matrix%20at%20%23community:ansible.com&logo=matrix)](https://matrix.to/#/#community:ansible.com)

-## Archiving this repository
+## Archived this repository

-We are phasing out this repository in favor of more dedicated repositories under the governance of the Ansible community.
-Consider this repository content as read-only except for critical meeting updates.
+We aarchived this repository in favor of more dedicated repositories under the governance of the Ansible community.
+Consider this repository content stale and outdated..

-This section lists where to go for updated content and will be updated as we progress:

 * For presentations (formerly the `/decks` ) directory - See [ansible-community/presentations](https://github.com/ansible-community/presentations)
 * For Working group meetings (formerly the `/meetings` directory) - see the new  [meeting ICS calendar}(https://forum.ansible.com/g)